 In 2021, I began working more closely with Palo Alto Networks next-generation firewalls.
+This blog became my study guide.
 This has led me to begin studying for the Palo Alto Networks Certified Network Security Administrator (PCNSA).

 As I study for the PCNSA certification, I will be documenting my notes and labbing as much as possible with a PA-820 firewall.

 Below are links to the various blog posts I used to study for PCNSA.
 I’ll also include videos to the labs I perform.
-Use my notes for your own studies.
+Use my notes as your study guide for the PCNSA.
 Good luck!

 To understand Palo Alto Networks means knowing what the 3 components that build the Palo Alto Networks portfolio.
 This one will take me a while to memorize but I’ve outlined what those 3 components are for the first objective of the PCNSA.

 The Next-Generation firewall (NGFW) from Palo Alto Networks has a specific type of architecture that apparently beats out all the competitors.
 Learn what Single-Pass Parallel Architecture (SP3) is and how it differs from the rest.